40 Marsh Wall

 Novotel London Canary Wharf also known as 40 Marsh Wall is a 127 m (419 ft), 39-storey hotel in the Isle of Dogs, London, just south of the financial district of Canary Wharf.
-It has been designed by BUJ Architects for AccorHotels as one of the company's Novotel hotels and has 313 rooms.
+It was designed by BUJ Architects for AccorHotels as one of the company's Novotel hotels and has 313 rooms.
 It is the tallest all-hotel building in the United Kingdom and the tallest Novotel in the world.

 Construction began in July 2014, costing an estimated £60 million.

 Planning permission was granted for the hotel in November 2010 by Tower Hamlets Council.
 It replaces an office building of six-storeys and 43,768 sq ft which was formerly on the site.